 Note that no credit will be given to reiteration of what is already stated in the lab manual as the introduction, theory, steps, and so on.

 Each lab report is due on the next date when the TA is to be seen in the lab.
 The deadlines are also mentioned in the course outline.
 The lab reports must be handed in directly and personally to the TA.
 Consequently, lab reports that have been slid under any office door, or given to the front office staff of the department, or communicated through any method other than being directly handed to the TA in charge, will receive a grade of zero.
-Late submissions will be penalized by 25% of the entire mark per day, including the weekends.
+Late submissions will be penalized by 25% of the entire mark per day, including the weekends

+Lab Marks

+Each lab mark should be posted in the D2L by maximum of 10 working days after report submission .
+It is student responsibility to check his lab mark and understand the assessment criteria of the lab.
+No marking review can be accepted after two weeks from posting the marks on the D2L .
+TAs are not authorized to exempt any students from the lab rules.

 Academic integrity is taken very seriously.
 If a pre-lab assignment, or a lab report is identified by the TA as having been copied, all the parties involved in the misconduct will receive a mark of zero for that particular lab.

 Required Electronic Components